Xayn Launches Web Search As It Should Be: Convenient, Controllable, and Private

 Xayn provides digital privacy, transparency, and ethical AI from Europe – in line with the Digital Decade proclaimed by the EU Commission.
 The goal: To give users control over their personal data.
 Privacy is a key issue for people around the world: Current data from the 2019 Cyber Security Insights Report shows that 92% of surveyed online users worldwide have at least one significant concern about their data privacy.
 But even though more than two-thirds of those surveyed (67%) are more alarmed than ever about threats to their privacy, 64% still accept certain risks to their online privacy to make their lives more convenient.
 The fact that search queries make up around 30% of all global website traffic further underlines the need for a true privacy-protecting and convenient search alternative.

 “Until now, the user experience depended mostly on how much data companies collected about their users.
-The more data was collected for profiling and personalization, the better the user experience was guaranteed to be.
+The more data was collected for profiling and personalisation, the better the user experience was guaranteed to be.
 But in that approach, users lose their privacy.
 We want to change this because privacy is a fundamental human right,” explains Michael Huth, co-founder, Chief Technology Officer and Professor at Imperial College London.
 “This right is given up remarkably often if the service isn’t up to par.
 Therefore, privacy tech can only go mainstream if users are given alternatives that can compete with the incumbents on design and user experience.
-That’s why we created Xayn, a personalized, convenient search alternative that keeps data where it belongs – with the user.”
+That’s why we created Xayn, a personalised, convenient search alternative that keeps data where it belongs – with the user.”

 Xayn is built on the company’s platform XayNet which started as a research project four years ago and which has been open-sourced since then.
 XayNet brings the algorithms to the data and not vice versa.
 It combines federated analytics for privacy-preserving product analytics and training AI models over millions of devices with masked federated learning.
 Thus, the framework and search alternative show that the conflict between convenience and privacy can, in fact, be solved through technology.